Ohio Speaker Calls False Information In House Hearing An "Aberration"

-The Speaker of the Ohio House says recent false comments made during testimony by a doctor opposed to vaccines are out of the ordinary.
-But he's pushing back on questions about what to do when false statements are made in committee hearings, which are broadcast and archived by the state.
+The Republican leader of the Ohio House says recent false comments made during testimony by a doctor opposed to vaccines are out of the ordinary.
+But Speaker Bob Cupp (R-Lima) is pushing back on questions about what to do when false statements are made in committee hearings, which are broadcast and archived by the state.

 But it also has some wondering whether people who espouse beliefs not based in fact should be allowed to make those comments in a venue that can reach a large audience.